carstenschaefer/DrawerJs/README.md

 ## What is DrawerJs?
 How can I use it?

-Here you will find more informations about features, examples, and you can test it live: [DrawerJs](https://www.DrawerJs.com)
+Here you will find more informations about features and a short faq: [DrawerJs](https://www.DrawerJs.com)

+And here you'll find some examples and you can test it live: [DrawerJs on GitHub](https://carstenschaefer.github.io/DrawerJs/)

 Here you will find a detailed documentation about the usage and its configuration: [DrawerJs-Docs](https://www.drawerjs.com/documentation)